AFC Asian Cup

-Coach: The recent appointment of Javier Aguirre (Mexico) to the coaching role outlines Japan’s intentions to defend their AFC Asian Cup crown.
+Coach: The recent appointment of Javier Aguirre (Mexico) to the coaching role outlines Japan’s intentions to defend their AFC Asian Cup title.
 Having had a successful career at the helm of Spanish clubs Osasuna and Atletico Madrid, as well as posts in Mexico, the attacking-minded coach will hope to inspire the Samurai Blue side to play a hard and fast style of football.

 Population: 128 million

 Best finish: champion 1992, 2000, 2004 and 2011

 Players to watch: Keisuke Honda (AC Milan, Italy), Shinji Kagawa (Borussia Dortmund, Germany), Shinji Okazaki (Mainz 05, Germany), Yuto Nagatomo (Inter Milan, Italy)

 Kagawa made the move to Europe in 2010 where he played for Borussia Dortmund before being signed by current club Manchester United.